United Nations Sustainable Development Goals

 Take urgent action to combat climate change and its impacts

 - The University's Climate Plan is made up of seven climate principles, and includes a target of net zero emissions by 2030.
 In 2023, we shared our Net Zero Delivery Plan which sets out some of the key projects which will help us deliver this ambitious target.
+Our climate plan is regularly reviewed, and reported on – the latest reports can be found here.

 - Our Climate Plan recognises the need to work closely with Leeds City Council, including through the Supporting a Net Zero City principle.
 Collaboration, communication and shared learning with the Council and wider networks are a key element of the Climate Plan, bringing together researchers, operational staff and the wider community in Leeds.